 A gas RV should only be fueled with unleaded gasoline that is blended with a maximum of 15% ethanol, just like a gas engine on a car or any other vehicle.
 If your RV has a diesel-burning engine, you should only fill the tank with diesel.
 In recent years, there have been flex-fuel RVs introduced to the market, and these can also be fueled with E85 (85% ethanol).

 Size matters when it comes to efficiency.
 Reducing weight and height increases fuel economy significantly.
 Age also plays a factor, of course, as newer engines are able to give great performance with less fuel.

-Generally speaking, the most fuel-efficient RVs are late model Class B motorhomes (campervans), which have an industry average of 18-25 mpg.
+Generally speaking, the most fuel-efficient gas and diesel RVs are late model Class B motorhomes (campervans), which have an industry average of 18-25 mpg.
 Class C motorhomes come in second place, and their industry average ranges between 14-18 mpg.
 Bringing up the rear are the tall and heavy Class A coaches, which have an industry average of about 7-13 mpg.

 The answer to this hotly debated question is, of course, that it is a matter of preference.
 Which type of motorhome is better for you depends on your circumstances and your travel plans.

 There are many happy RV owners on the road who are satisfied diesel RV owners and at least as many who are enjoying their gas RVs.
 Whichever type of RV (Gas or Diesel Motorhome)you choose, the important thing is not what’s in your tank but that you take the opportunity to get out there and explore!